shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 # Chapter 4 - Training

 "Ok, thanks for escorting me to my workshop, guys.
 I feel safe now."
-Ersatzica walked up to her workshop, Wryonin and Mudrich besides her.
+Ersatzica walked up to her workshop, Wryonin and Mudrich beside her.
 The sun shone through the doorless doorway, glistening through the morning dew on the tiles.

 "Not this time, Ersatzica."
 Wryonin barged into the workshop ahead of Ersatzica, blocking her path.
 "You're not dodging training this time."